AL-aka-CK/Javascript_via_Arturs_Lidums/README.md

-For file 16-09praktiskais.js. in tasks there was needed to create multiple variables with same name (student). in order to execute whole file at once those names were needed to be changed a bit(student1, student2)
+For file 16-09praktiskais.js. in tasks there was needed to create multiple variables with same name (student), (discount). in order to execute whole file at once those names were needed to be changed a bit(student1, student2), (discount1)